Centers of Gravity Calculator

 • or any other geocoder

-• Put aggregated demand of far-away-customers delivered by sea/air (on a country's overseas island, for example) on exit harbour/airport (latitude/longitude), to ensure that Center of Gravity locations are pulled in the right direction, and to avoid that one of the Center of Gravity locations ends up in such remote customer area.
-Or simply remove such customers completely from the model, if their aggregated demand is marginal.
+• Put aggregated demand of far-away-customers delivered by sea/air (on overseas island) on exit harbour/airport (latitude/longitude), to ensure that Center of Gravity locations are pulled in the right direction, and to avoid that one of the Center of Gravity locations ends up in such remote customer area.
+Or simply remove them, if their demand is marginal.

 • Demand is the total yearly future demand of a customer, ideally expressed in your transport cost driver: volume or (volumetric) weight.

 • Collect a full year of demand data if your business is highly seasonal.
-Otherwise, one month × 12, or one quarter × 4, may do.
+Otherwise, one month × 12 may do.

-• Design for the future: include demand growth percentages (only/especially if it is not just a single overall percentage).
+• Design for the future: include demand growth percentages.

-• If available, then use shipment data with volumes or weights Otherwise, demand can be calculated based on sales order quantities × item dimensions.
+• If available, then use shipment data with volumes or weights.
+Otherwise, demand can be calculated based on sales order quantities × item dimensions.
 But beware: item masters are often not 100% clean, which may cause large calculation errors.
-In both cases, check for shipments that exceed truck capacity or are extremely small.
+Check at least for shipments that exceed truck capacity or are extremely small.

-• If a sales budget would be the only info available (new market entry), then use demographics to create a geographical demand proxy.
+• If a sales budget is the only info (new market entry), then use demographics to create a geographical demand proxy.

 • Though not obligatory, it is advised to enter demand figures as whole numbers (easier to read).

 • Try to keep your model small.
 If you have 5,000‑20,000 customers, then - most likely - this amount can be greatly reduced by aggregation, while keeping the model valid.
-Customer aggregation will make your model run (much) faster and prevent performance issues.
-Of course, you may first try to run without aggregating.
+It makes your model run (much) faster.

 • You may simply round each customer latitude and longitude to two decimals, then aggregate demand per rounded latitude, rounded longitude.
 By rounding a customer may shift 0.78 km (0.5 mile) from its original position, at most.
 This 0.78 km is the as-the-crow-flies distance between (latitude, longitude) point (0.000, 0.000) and (0.005, 0.005).
 The further away from the Equator, the smaller this maximum shift becomes.
-At a 'European' latitude of 44.000 it become 0.68 km, at most.
-On average, a customer will shift approx. 0.37 km - which is unnoticeable on the map.
-Moreover, all customer shifts together will counterbalance each other to a large extent, so Center of Gravity locations will shift like 0.0-0.1 km only, which is completely negligible.
+At a 'European' latitude of 44.000 it is 0.68 km.
+On average, customers shift approx. 0.37 km, which is unnoticeable on the map.
+Moreover, all customer shifts together will counterbalance each other to a large extent, so Center of Gravity locations shift a negligable 0.0-0.1 km.

-The exercise becomes more precise if using weighted average latitude and longitude within each aggregation category as customer coordinate (instead of rounded coordinates as such).
+This aggregation remains more precise if using weighted average latitude and longitude within each aggregation category as customer coordinate (instead of rounded coordinates as such).
+This also means that if there is only one customer in a category (or several at exactly the same location), then it does not shift at all.

 • Or you may aggregate demand per 2-digit postal code, per country if creating a supply chain model for total Europe.
 Each country becomes 100 customers, at most.
 For example, customer DE-13 stands for all German customers with postal code 13XXX (ISO Alpha-2 country code for Germany is DE).
 (Side note: transport rate tables often use aggregated postal code zones, so are only accurate to that level as well.)